academie-de-espee/academie-de-espee.github.io/humor/dragoons.md

 ---
-title: The Dragoons: A Parody
+title: The Dragoons - A Parody
 ---

 By **Dominyk Wolferam**